German Gymnasium, London

-The German Gymnasium is a building located at 1 Kings Boulevard (formerly 26 Pancras Road), close to the Kings Cross and St Pancras railway stations in the London Borough of Camden.
+The German Gymnasium is a building located at 1 Kings Boulevard (formerly 26 Pancras Road), between the Kings Cross and St Pancras railway stations in the north London Borough of Camden.

-The building, which is currently used as a German themed bar and restaurant, is a legacy of London’s once large and thriving German community.
+The building, which is currently used as a German-themed bar and restaurant, is a legacy of London’s once large and thriving German community.

 Construction and use

 It was constructed in 1864–65 for the German Gymnastics Society, a sporting association established in London in 1861 by Ernst Ravenstein.
 The National Olympian Association used the Gymnasium as one of the venues for its first ever Games here in 1866, shortly after the German Gymnasium was opened.